 All conduct that interferes with the educational function of the College will result in appropriate disciplinary action and will be confronted and addressed in a positive, straightforward manner.

 Individuals and organizations should always be free to support causes by orderly means that do not disrupt the regular and essential operation of the institution.
-At the same time, it should be made clear to the community that in their public expressions or demonstrations, individuals or organizations speak only for themselves.
+At the same time, it should be made clear to the community that in their public expressions or demonstrations, individuals or organizations speak only for themselves, not the College.

 Generally, student conduct will refer to that which occurs on-campus or at College-sponsored events and activities.
 However, jurisdiction and discipline may also be applied, at the discretion of the College, for conduct that occurs off-campus and that adversely affects the College, the College community, or the interests and mission of the College.